 Depending on the type of foster you have, the time will vary.
 For example, puppies and kittens typically require two weeks in foster care.
 Sick animals need 2-6 weeks.
 Special animals, like neonatal orphaned kittens or puppies and pregnant moms, may need up to 3 months.
 Animals in need of socialization or behavior modification will benefit from the consistency of at least one month in the same home.
 If your foster is a healthy animal preparing for a special event, time can range from one night to several weeks.

 We ask that you spend at least two hours a day with your pet(s).
 But of course, the more positive exposure your pet has with people and experiences, the happier and better-adjusted they’ll be when they becomes available for adoption.

 We will let you know in advance where you can expect to pick up your foster.
 We will try to work with you to find an animal that can be picked up at a location convenient for you.
-Our fosters are typically picked up from:

 The PAWS Chicago Medical Center

 Foster pets in need of socialization or a break from the shelter environment are picked up from:

 (1997 N. Clybourn Ave.)